 So, happy Valentine’s Day to you and yours!
 Regardless of whether you love this holiday or roll your eyes at how commercial it has become, I hope you have a lovely day.

 I don’t have a fancy story about how I got the idea for today’s recipe.
 I’ve been thinking of sharing easy vegan desserts recipes on Valentine’s Day, but most of the things I baked recently were inspired by cookbooks or Pinterest, so the recipes weren’t mine.

-Then it hit me: I could just post the recipe for my supereasy dark chocolate candies with dried plums that I’ve been making for years!
+Then it hit me: I could just post the recipe for my supereasy dark chocolate treats with dried plums that I’ve been making for years!
 All that’s left was to come up with a sexy name for them (it’s Valentine’s Day, after all!), and the star was born.

 The whole process takes about 20 min, followed by 15-20 min of refrigeration.
-This means that if you make these before dinner and pop them in the fridge, they’ll be ready to go by dessert time!
+This means that if you make these before dinner and pop them in the fridge, they’ll be ready to go by dessert time.